How to Monitor with Prometheus

 / rate(sortie_dispatches_total[5m])

-Token burn rate exceeding budget.
+> 0.1Token burn rate exceeding budget.
 Adjust the threshold to match your cost appetite — this example fires above 100k tokens per hour:

-All slots full for over 15 minutes.
+sum(rate(sortie_tokens_total[1h])) > 100000All slots full for over 15 minutes.
 Agents may be stalled or your concurrency limit is too low for the workload:

-Set this with a for: 15m duration in your alert rule.
+sortie_slots_available == 0Set this with a for: 15m duration in your alert rule.
 Brief saturation is normal during batch dispatches — sustained saturation is a problem.

-What we configured¶
+What we configured

 Sortie metrics are now flowing into Prometheus, you have a Grafana dashboard for at-a-glance monitoring, and you have alerting queries for the failure modes that matter.
 For the complete list of every metric, label, and bucket boundary, see the Prometheus metrics reference.
 For per-issue debugging through the JSON API, see the HTTP API reference.
+For the built-in HTML dashboard, see the dashboard reference.